View on GitHub

 @ Greeting event with maximum greeting length of 20 characters

-event Hello(
+event SayHiEvent(

 ) severity activity high format "I say: {}"